Most people have never heard of the term ‘littermate syndrome’. I must admit that until a few years ago, I had never heard of it either.

 We went to see the litter that weekend and ended up taking both males.

-As we now knew how to raise two pups, we followed what we had done in the past.
+As we now knew how to raise two puppies, we followed what we had done in the past.

 Raising these two boys has been just as successful as with Bailey and Charli.